Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/02-bloom/6_using-multiple-ddr.md

       ![missing image](./images/multiDDR_stalls.PNG)

 Compared to the previous step using only one DDR, there is no overall application gain.
-The FPGA compute performance improves, but the bottleneck is processing the "Compute Score", which is limited by CPU Performance.
+The FPGA compute performance improves, but the bottleneck is processing the "Compute Score", which is limited by the CPU Performance.
 If the CPU can process faster, you can get the better performance.

 Based on the results, the throughput of the application is 1399MB/426 ms = approximately 3.27 GBs.
 You now have approximately 7.2x (=3058 ms/426 ms) the performance results compared to the software-only version.